Test-driven development: Coding cycle

-The cycle above is repeated for each new piece of functionality.
-Tests should be small and incremental, and commits made often.
-That way, if new code fails some tests, the programmer can simply undo or revert rather than debug excessively.
+Each tests should be small and commits made often.
+If new code fails some tests, the programmer can undo or revert rather than debug excessively.

 When using external libraries, it is important not to write tests that are so small as to effectively test merely the library itself, unless there is some reason to believe that the library is buggy or not feature-rich enough to serve all the needs of the software under development.

+Test-driven work

+TDD has been adopted outside of software development, in both product and service teams, as test-driven work.
+For testing to be successful, it needs to be practiced at the micro and macro levels.
+Every method in a class, every input data value, log message, and error code, amongst other data points, need to be tested.
+Similar to TDD, non-software teams develop quality control (QC) checks (usually manual tests rather than automated tests) for each aspect of the work prior to commencing.
+These QC checks are then used to inform the design and validate the associated outcomes.
+The six steps of the TDD sequence are applied with minor semantic changes: